-- (1) Access onto Town public highways is subject to the approval of the Swanton Selectboard Chair, Road Commissioner and Road Foreman.
+- (1) Access onto Town public highways is subject to the approval of the Swanton Select Board Chair, Road Commissioner and Road Foreman.
 Access onto Village highways is subject to the approval of the Village Manager and Public Works Director.
 For state highways, the Vermont Agency of Transportation.
 As a condition of access approval, compliance with all local regulations and ordinances pertaining to roads and land use is required.
 Access permits must be issued prior to the issuance of a zoning permit.
 In the event that subdivision, site plan and/or conditional use approval is required, access approval shall be obtained following the issuance of such approvals. - (2) All private roads and driveways entering onto public roads must meet Town or Village specifications for culverts, grading, and ditching. - (3) Access (curb cut) widths shall be limited to the width as approved and shall not extend along the length of road frontage.
-The installation of curbing or other defining infrastructure may be required for development subject to subdivision, site plan, and/or conditional use review. - (4) All commercial and industrial uses shall have direct access (via a curb cut, driveway, or access road) onto a maintained public road, and shall meet Vermont Agency of Transportation B-71B Commercial Standards including visibility standards. - (5) The number of curb cuts and their widths may be minimized and may integrate entries with other access points and streets wherever possible.
-When possible, the DRB may require shared access to adjoining properties and may limit access to the property to the lesser traveled street.
-Shared access shall be possible when it can be implemented without removal of any existing buildings; shared access is feasible based on subsurface conditions; and shared access will not have an adverse effect on one of the uses of the property in question. - (C) Class IV Roads.
+The installation of curbing or other defining infrastructure may be required for development subject to subdivision, site plan, and/or conditional use review. - (4) All commercial and industrial uses shall have direct access (via a curb cut, driveway, or access road) onto a maintained public road, and shall have unobstructed visibility of such road 550 feet in either direction when entering a 50 mph zone.
+The sight distance shall be 440 feet for a 40 mph zone and 330 feet for a 30 mph zone as measured from the intersection (centerlines).
+Nothing should be erected, planted, placed, or allowed to grow so as to impair the vision of the motorist.
+Where two public roads may serve a commercial or industrial use (e.g., a corner lot), the secondary road shall be used for access unless otherwise specifically approved under subdivision, site plan and/or conditional use review. - (5) No lot may be served by more than one access (curb cut), except for: - a.
+Temporary or permanent accesses used only for forestry or farming purposes, as approved by the appropriate legislative body; - b.
+Temporary accesses for construction purposes, as approved by the appropriate legislative body; or - c.
+Lots for which it is determined, subject to subdivision, site plan, and/or conditional use review, that: - i. additional access is necessary to ensure vehicular and pedestrian safety; or - ii. strict compliance with this standard, due to the presence of one or more physical constraints (e.g., streams, wetlands, steep slopes) would result in a less desirable site design and layout, than would be otherwise possible; and/or - iii. additional access is necessary in accordance with an approved traffic management plan.

+- (6) For proposed development on lots where the number of pre-existing driveway accesses exceeds the number allowed under these regulations, accesses shall be eliminated or combined to meet the requirements of these regulations, unless otherwise specifically approved by the Development Review Board under Subsection (B).
+The Development Review Board may also require that a pre-existing access be moved. - (C) Class IV Roads.
 If a Class IV road is to be used as an access right-of-way, the Town is under no obligation to upgrade the road to a Class I, II, or III road, or to maintain it for year-round use.
 Maintenance shall be the responsibility of the applicant and subsequent landowners.
 The reclassification of a Class IV road may be considered by the town only in accordance with state statute and applicable town road policies currently in effect.